An inside look at how activity based companies like Microsoft and Deloitte are hot-desking, workplace management software around the world.

 It’s 2018 and the working world is a different animal than we once knew.
 Cubicle farms, private offices, and fax machines are all things of the past.
-And they’re being replaced by open offices, hot-desking, and activity based work.Not everyone is hot for hot-desking and unassigned seats yet.
+And they’re being replaced by open offices, hot-desking (desk booking), and activity based work.Not everyone is hot for hot-desking and unassigned seats yet.
 But the companies that are have made great strides to boost employee productivity and make the most of their real estate.

 Don’t believe us?
 Here’s a list of well-known companies around the world who have shifted to an open office with no intention of turning back.

 Deloitte hopped on the hot-desking train when they moved into the Edge, a futuristic and ‘green’ building, in Amsterdam.
 The consulting company added hot-desking with 1,000 desks for about 2,500 workers.
 Goodbye to private offices and assigned seats, they said, and hello to workspaces based on schedules.
 Instead of permanent seats, the office is separated by neighborhoods for hot-desking and hoteling.